Home > Featured > Ted Nugent Guitars

 Just in case something goes wrong.

-Ted Autographed the second one and it went to Gary Vescio in Florida.
+Ted Autographed the second one!
+It went to Gary Vescio in Florida.

 Delivering Ted's Guitar 2006